Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
-  Click this button to add an attribute to the selected group.
-The *Add Attributes to Group* view is displayed.
+  Click this button to add an attribute to the selected attribute group.
+The *Add attributes to attribute group* view is displayed.

-## Add attributes to group
+## Add attributes to attribute group
 *PIM > Settings > Tab ATTRIBUTE GROUPS > Button Add*

 ![Add attributes](/Assets/Screenshots/PIM/Settings/AttributeGroups/AddAttributes.png "[Add attributes]")

 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to cancel adding an attribute to the selected attribute group and close the *Add Attribute to Group* view.
+  Click this button to cancel adding an attribute to the selected attribute group and close the *Add attributes to attribute group* view.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Only Unassigned Attributes*
-  Activate this toggle to display only the attributes that are not yet assigned to any group.
+  Activate this toggle to display only the attributes that are not yet assigned to any attribute group.
 Deactivate the toggle to display all attributes.
 By default, this toggle is inactive.

   > [Info] An attribute can be assigned to one attribute group or sub-group only.
-When you add an attribute to a group that is already added to another group, it is automatically removed from the former group.
+When you add an attribute to an attribute group that is already added to another group, it is automatically removed from the former attribute group.

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for an attribute.